Professor of Music

 Office: FA 321

-Dr. Erik Heine, a scholar of cinematic scores, is an Associate Professor of Music Theory at the Wanda L. Bass School of Music, where he has taught since 2005.
+Dr. Erik Heine, a scholar of cinematic scores, is a Professor of Music Theory at the Wanda L. Bass School of Music, where he has taught since 2005.
 Dr. Heine currently teaches sophomore music theory and aural skills (Theory/Aural Skills III & IV), Form & Analysis, and Twentieth-Century Styles & Structure, a graduate course.

 His dissertation, The Music of Dmitri Shostakovich in “The Gadfly,” “Hamlet,” and “King Lear,” analyzes the cues composed for the three films, both independently and as they contribute to each film's narrative structure.